How to file a home insurance claim

 Usually, if you claim on your home insurance, the premiums increase in the future.
 The more claims you make, the higher your premium might rise.
 This means that you should think carefully before making a claim, particularly if it’s just for one item.

 For example: if you’ve lost a bracelet worth £200, you may have to pay a £100 excess and your insurance premium could increase in the future.
-This means that you might be better off replacing the jewellery yourself instead of making a claim.
+This means you might be better off replacing the jewellery yourself, instead of making a claim.

 To fully understand the ins and outs of your home insurance, it's always recommended you check your policy documents.
 Inside these, you should also find a contact number for your provider, so you can get in touch with any further questions.